ibm-cloud-docs/vpc/known-issues.md

 {: #snapshot-CRC-IN-CHE}

 A cross-regional copy of block storage volume snapshots is not supported in the Chennai region.
 It can't be selected as a source or target region.

+## Networking known issues
+{: #networking-vpc-known-issues}

+### Security Group and Network ACL rules with ESP protocol issue
+{: #security-groups-network-acls-protocol-esp-known-issue}

+Network traffic with the ESP protocol is currently supported by instances with [generation 2 profiles](/docs/vpc?topic=vpc-profiles&interface=api#profiles-generation).
+Instances with newer generation profiles, and all bare metal servers, do not currently support ESP traffic.

+Configuring a security group rule with a `protocol` value of `esp` or `any` will not allow ESP traffic when the security group targets a network interface for an instance with a newer generation profile or a bare metal server.

+To avoid confusion about where ESP traffic is supported, the ESP protocol is not shown in the IBM Cloud console options for security group and network ACL rules.
+Support for ESP traffic on newer generation instance profiles and on bare metal servers may be available in a future release.